Homeownership and the American Dream

 For many years, Americans have viewed homeownership as the cornerstone of the American Dream.
 Whether they were born here or immigrated from another country, they all dreamed of owning their own piece of America.
 With so many prominent societal changes over the last few decades, it is fair to ask if people in America still feel the same way about owning a home.
 The answer is abundantly clear by looking at these statistics and benefits!

 The National Association of Realtors or NAR conducted a consumer survey which showed that many homeowners and non-homeowners both strongly consider homeownership part of the American Dream.
 The report detailed: “For non-owners, roughly 75 percent reported that homeownership is part of their American Dream.
 For owners, 9 in 10 believe it is part of their American Dream.”
-This report also noted that 84 percent of non-owners want to own a home in the future which increased from 73 percent.
+This report also noted that 84 percent of non-owners want to own a home in the future.

 While buying a house comes with a lot of responsibility, it also offers a lot of rewards!

 - Smart Investment: While home prices move in cycles over the short-term, if you stay in your home for a long time, it could potentially increase in value and give a return on your investment.